All Saints' Cathedral, Kampala: Construction of new cathedral

 In the late 1990s, All Saints' congregation began to outpace its space; by 2011, it had 10,000 members for a church that could seat 800 and the cathedral accommodated overflow crowds in tents on the cathedral close.

 To accommodate future growth, church leaders began planning for a new cathedral building.
 In 2004, a committee was established, and by 2008, land across Lugard Road from the existing cathedral had been purchased.
 Plans were made for a post-modern six-sided cathedral building that would include a 45-meter bell tower echoing architectural features of the original cathedral costing £6.6 million.
-The new building is set to include seating for 4,000 on the main level and two galleries, a two-level underground garage, two chapels, offices and meeting space.

-Construction has proceeded slowly as funds have been raised.
+The new building is set to include seating for 5,000 in the nave plus four chapels.
+The cathedral will also include two galleries, a two-level underground garage, offices and meeting space.
+Construction proceeded slowly as funds were raised.
 Groundbreaking was done in 2009, and the foundation stone was laid in 2011.
 Construction slowed down during the COVID-19 pandemic.
-As of 2022, the building's structure is largely complete but exterior and interior finishes remain to be completed; the cathedral was hoped to be completed in time for the diocese's 50th anniversary in August 2022.
+As of September 2023, the building's structure was largely complete, but exterior and interior finishes remained to be completed.

+The cathedral was completed in 2024 and dedicated on All Saints Day, November 1, by Archbishop Stephen Kaziimba in the presence of Ugandan President Yoweri Museveni and minister of sport and education Janet Museveni.
+Kaziimba also consecrated Fredrick Jackson Baalwa as assistant bishop of Kampala and ordained several priests and deacons.